SitramSoft/HomeLab/README.md

 First section contains a short history, current HomeLab state and structure of the document.

-The second section contains general configurations that are applied to every VM.
+The second section contains general tutorials that are independed to any any VM.
 Some of the commands assume that either the DHCP or the DNS server is up and running, so please keep this in mind when reading.

-The third section contains a chapter for every VM I currently run.
+The third section contains a chapter for every VM or LXC container I currently run.
 Inside each chapter there are sections that describe the VM configuration in Proxmox, specific OS configurations, software and services installation and configuration.
+This is a work in progress so expect that some of these chapters are empty and will be added at a later date, when I have some time available.

 ## General